ADA Compliance for Restaurant Business

 - Allow error suggestions so users know when there is an error and allow your users to correct errors.

-How Does an ADA Compliant Website Help Boost Your Restaurant?
+How Does an ADA Compliant Website Help Boost Restaurant Business?

-There are several reasons ADA Compliance helps boost your restaurant.
+There are several reasons ADA Compliance helps boost restaurant business.
 First, you engender a lot of goodwill.
 Not only will your disabled customers feel more welcome, but everyone can see you are dedicated to inclusivity.

 Second, you may find there are some tax benefits available to you to help cover the cost of becoming ADA compliant.
 Do check with your tax preparer to learn more.